indieweb/php-mf2-shim/README.md

 php-mf2-shim
 ============

-A parsing library for parsing pages from a few common non-mf2 sites into the mf2 structure.
+An extension for [php-mf2](https://github.com/indieweb/php-mf2) which screen-scrapes some sites which don’t support [microformats2](http://microformats.org/wiki/microformats2) into canonical microformats data structures to make them easy to consume.

+Supported sites:

+* **twitter.com** — tweets are parsed as h-entries with h-card authors, replies to tweets on permalink pages are parsed

+Work-in-progress:

+* instagram.com — no support right now

 ## Installation

 Install php-mf2-shim with Composer by adding "mf2/shim": "0.2.*" to the require object in your composer.json and running `php composer.phar update`.

-You could install it by just downloading /Mf2/functions.php, /Mf2/Shim/*.php and including those, but please use Composer.
+You could install it by just downloading php-mf2, /Mf2/functions.php, /Mf2/Shim/*.php and including those, but please use Composer.
 Seriously, it’s amazing.

 ## Usage